 Introduction to Integrated Marketing vs 360 Degree Marketing

 The marketing landscape is changing with the rapid advances in technology.
-Some of the media that we currently use or the strategies deployed may not have been heard off a two decade ago.
+Some of the media that we currently use or the strategies deployed may not have been heard off a two-decade ago.
 Long ago, marketing meant identifying a need, developing a product, marketing through mass media, setting up distributor channels and achieving sales targets.

 The concept of marketing has gone a sea change and now with big data, data mining capabilities and analysis tools at the disposal of the marketer.
-Market segmentation and targeting have become easier, developing customized solutions for different price points have also become easier.
+Market segmentation and targeting have become easier, developing customized solutions for different price points has also become easier.

 Along with changes in technology, new communication media and innovative approach being adopted several new terms have evolved reflecting the strategies inherent in it.
-Two key strategies in marketing that have emerged – integrated marketing and 360 degree marketing.
+Two key strategies in marketing that have emerged – integrated marketing and 360-degree marketing.
 There could be grey areas where both the strategies overlap and essentially they cannot be bottled into watertight compartments.

 Integrated Marketing Vs 360 degree marketing Infographics

-Below infographics on Integrated Marketing vs 360 degree marketing, throws light on major points of differences between the two.
+Below infographics on Integrated Marketing vs 360-degree marketing, throws light on major points of differences between the two.

 Let ’s assume that a particular need has been identified for the kitchen which will help homemakers finish cooking faster.
-Chopping vegetables into fine pieces, grating coconuts, onions chillies may be a cumbersome process in the kitchen especially for working people strapped for time.
+Chopping vegetables into fine pieces, grating coconuts, onions chilies may be a cumbersome process in the kitchen especially for working people strapped for time.
 Morphy Richards comes up with a solution called Kitchen Chopper.
 Thus the first two processes are complete-identifying a need, developing a product, and now it needs to be promoted.

 They have the option to use the television, trade fairs, existing distributor network and online marketing channels.
 The objective of integrated marketing is to manage and optimize the various channels to achieve the brand’s objective of reaching out to the maximum possible people in the targeted group.
 Integrated marketing also works in industries that have an entry, normal and premium categories of the same product.

-Maruti Suzuki, the leading automobile manufacturer in India, introduced a separate sales outlet called Nexa for selling premium cars which will not be available on their nation-wide network of dealers who sell entry level or budget cars to mid segment or up to C-class.
+Maruti Suzuki, the leading automobile manufacturer in India, introduced a separate sales outlet called Nexa for selling premium cars which will not be available on their nation-wide network of dealers who sell entry-level or budget cars to mid-segment or up to C-class.
 Thus their premium cars which failed to make headway in the market when sold along with budget cars began to get noticed by upmarket customers looking for a different branding and value.
 Thus SX4 became S-Cross, Baleno was relaunched as a hatchback and automobile connoisseurs got a taste of its remade Vitara under a new surname Brezza.

-Integrated marketing enables companies to expand their offerings by filling gaps existing for a particular product category- for example, small, affordable cars.
 Nano was the answer from Tata Motors for a large for a market that was looking for cheap cars and also found a huge export market in emerging market economies.

 It is said that by altering the marketing mix and targeting integrated marketing, a marketer can touch each and every segment of the population.
 This is achieved by changing the product and price.
 Integrated marketing is a broader marketing function that begins with identifying a need, creating a product, naming and developing the brand, achieving channel sales, getting feedback and come up with improved offerings.